jhallen/cartscan/README.md

 Oh wow, I just discovered that Opticon's EULA is totally rediculous!
-I think it's trying to claim that any software written to work with their scanner is to be considered owned by them!
+I think it's trying to claim that any software written to work with their scanner ("DEVELOPED SOFTWARE") is to be considered owned by them!
 Good luck with that Opticon, I never signed a contract with you.

 [EULA](http://www.opticonusa.com/downloads/documents/Opticon_End_User_License_Agreement.pdf)